Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Wigner's Friend of Deutsch, and other daemons

-First we shall give an argumentation for Friend and her apparatus.
 One can estimate from below the number of atoms in her nervous system assuming that its mass is 1 kg, this can be divided by the mass of one mole of carbon atoms, which is 12 g.
-We get 80 moles, so we can approximately say the the number of atoms in her nervous system is of the order of $10^{26}$.
+We get 80 moles, so we can approximately say the number of atoms in her nervous system is of the order of $10^{26}$.
 A joint operational control of such a number of atoms will never be possible.

 A simple argument is as follows.
 Recall the ultimate dream of quantum technologies: the universal quantum computer.
-Let us consider much simpler device which would be capable of performing just one thing: a unitary transformation on $10^{26}$ qubits and its inverse.
+Let us consider non-universal device which would be capable of performing just one thing: a unitary transformation on $10^{26}$ qubits and its inverse.
 To be able to exactly perform such an operation the quantum computer/simulator must have in it installed at least $10^{26}$ qubits, and we forget here about error correction, etc. Such a quantum simulator could be used to test the possibility of performing and reversing a unitary transformation of a system which is described by a Hilbert space of dimension $\dim {\cal H} = 2^{10^{26}}$.
 Note that currently we are not able to perfectly inverse a polarization transformation on a single photon (argument: all experiments done so far have a final interference visibility $V<1$).
+Further, we know very well that a Mach-Zehnder interferometer is capable to perform any $SU(2)$ transformation.
+To this end, one must have a maximally precise control of {\em three} macroscopic parameters controlling the interferometer: essentially, relative phase shift at the input beams, relative phase shift in the internal beams, and relative phase shift in the exit beams, see Fig. \ref{MZ}.
+Note that this is related with three Euler rotations of a Cartesian basis of the Bloch Sphere.
+How many macroscopic parameters must one precisely control in a (science-fiction) interferometer performing an $SU\left(2^{10^{26}}\right)$ transformation?
+Note that the real dimension of the group $SU(n)$ equals $n^2-1$.